marz-dax/dynamic-cmos-cla-adder/standard-cells/nor2-dyn/README.md

 >
 > <img src="https://github.com/marz-dax/dynamic-cmos-cla-adder/blob/d9610a9983a75f9d7ac80f93380ec7d4152fe163/standard-cells/nor2-dyn/hspice/nor2_dyn_trans.png" width="800">
 >
-> transient output voltage waveforms (parasitic extraction).
+> Transient output voltage waveforms (parasitic extraction).
 >
 > Falling propagation delay of 44.5ps.
 Rising propagation delay of 85.4ps
 >
 > <img src="https://github.com/marz-dax/dynamic-cmos-cla-adder/blob/d9610a9983a75f9d7ac80f93380ec7d4152fe163/standard-cells/nor2-dyn/hspice/nor2_dyn_trans_pex.png" width="800">
 >
 # Schematic
-> Keepers are used to holds the output at the correct level when it would otherwise float.
+> Keepers are used to hold the output at the correct level when it would otherwise float.
 >
-> Increasing the length the effective keeper would make it weaker than a minimum-sized transistor.
+> Increasing the length of the effective keeper would make it weaker than a minimum-sized transistor.
 >
 > A long keeper will increase the capacitive load on the input node Y, however by splitting the keeper this is avoided.
 >